MicrosoftDocs/azure-dev-docs/articles/java/spring-framework/configure-spring-boot-starter-java-app-with-cosmos-db.md

     ![Select Review + Create to proceed.][AZ03]

 1. When your database has been created, it is listed on your Azure **Dashboard**, and under the **All Resources** and **Azure Cosmos DB** pages.
-You can select on your database on any of those locations to open the properties page for your cache.
+You can select your database for any of those locations to open the properties page for your cache.

 1. When the properties page for your database is displayed, select **Keys** and copy your URI and access keys for your database; you will use these values in your Spring Boot application.